-Residential insurance will protect you if the home was destroyed, and you had nowhere to live.
-While a holiday home policy wouldn’t cover for somewhere else to live because, by definition, you should already have another home to return to.
+Residential park insurance will protect you if the home was destroyed, and you had nowhere to live.
+While a holiday home insurance policy wouldn’t cover for somewhere else to live because, by definition, you should already have another home to return to.
 If you have holiday home insurance and plan to let out the property, you may also need business insurance and public liability.

 It should be made very clear when you are buying a park home what the nature of the use permitted is and which category it falls within.